StemVibrations/STEM/docs/tutorials.rst

 For setting up the model, Model class is imported from stem.model.
 And for setting up the soil material, OnePhaseSoil, LinearElasticSoil, SoilMaterial, SaturatedBelowPhreaticLevelLaw classes are imported.
-In this tutorial, a train model load (modelled using the UVEC) is used on top of the embankment.
+In this tutorial, a train model load (modelled using the UVEC) is used on top of a track.
 For this purpose, the UvecLoad class is imported from stem.load.

-To define the default track geometry and material properties, the DefaultMaterial is imported.
+To define the default rail properties, the DefaultMaterial class is imported.
-As for setting the boundary conditions, DisplacementConstraint class is imported from stem.boundary.
+As for setting the boundary conditions, the DisplacementConstraint class and the AbsorbingBoundary class are imported from stem.boundary.
 For setting up the solver settings, necessary classes are imported from stem.solver.
 Classes needed for the output, are NodalOutput, VtkOutputParameters and Output which are imported from stem.output.
-Lastly, Stem class is imported from stem.stem, in order to run the simulation.
+Lastly, the Stem class is imported from stem.stem, in order to run the simulation.

-In this tutorial, the option to provide a random field to the soil layers is also provided.
+In this tutorial, a random field is also added on the soil layers.
 For this the classes ParameterFieldParameters is imported from stem.additional_processes and RandomFieldGenerator is imported from stem.field_generator.

-In this step, the geometry, conditions, and material parameters for the simulation is defined.
+In this step, the geometry, conditions, and material parameters for the simulation are defined.
-First the dimension of the model is indicated which in this case is 3.
+Firstly the dimension of the model is indicated which in this case is 3.
 After which the model can be initialised.

 .. code-block:: python